octue/octue-sdk-python/docs/source/testing_services.rst

 (the list of emulated events) to test your service.
 These are called **test fixtures**.

 .. note::
-  Unlike a real child, the inputs given to the emulator and the outputs returned aren't validated against the schema in the child's twine - this is because the twine is only available to the real child.
-This is ok - you're testing your service, not the child.
+  Unlike a real child, the **inputs** given to the emulator aren't validated against the schema in the child's twine - this is because the twine is only available to the real child.
+This is ok - you're testing your service, not the child your service contacts.
+The events given to the emulator are still validated against the service communication schema, though.

 You can create test fixtures manually or by using the ``Child.received_events`` property after questioning a real child.